astronomer/airflow-guides/guides/hubspot-to-redshift.md

   instance via Astronomer, but the core code should work the same regardless of how you’re hosting Airflow
 * Docker running on your machine

+> Note: In Airflow 2.0, provider packages are separate from the core of Airflow.
+If you are running 2.0 with Astronomer, the `apache-airflow-providers-amazon` package is already included in our Airlfow Certified Image; if you are not using Astronomer you may need to install the package separately to use the hooks, operators, and connections described here.

 This DAG copies the following objects:

 * commits